welcome first-year students!

 You can take Jewish Studies courses to fulfill distribution requirements, as a way to explore your identity, as a step toward bettering your critical thinking, or simply out of curiosity.
 Because Jewish Studies courses are held in all different departments, students work towards many majors while completing Jewish Studies coursework.
 Over 1,000 students annually take Jewish Studies courses.
 They are a diverse group and many have no background in Judaism.
 Additionally, the department offers a major in Jewish Studies, a minor in Jewish Studies and a minor in Hebrew Studies that allow students to explore their areas of interest in a more in depth fashion.

-Introductory courses are offered at the 100 and 200 levels and are a great starting place for someone interested in exploring the themes of Jewish Studies.
+Introductory courses are offered at the 200 level and are a great starting place for someone interested in exploring the themes of Jewish Studies.
 Recommended classes include:

 - RELIGION 220 Intro. to Hebrew Bible